What is the St Patrick's Family Fun Day?

 Mick is a singer-songwriter and folk balladeer from Baile Átha Cliath that played the open mic scene in Dublin alongside acts like Damien Dempsey, Damien Rice, and Guggenheim Grotto.
 He'll be at the festival to perform Irish ballads, which you'll be keen to sing along.
 From traditional ballads and crowd favourites like Spancil Hill, Raglan Road, The Green Fields of France and more.
 Who is up for a sing-a-long???

 There will be some excellent Melbourne Irish Dance Schools attending and performing at the Festival.
-The schools performing include:
+The Dance Schools include:

 Thank you to our sponsors and donors